 Please read our current and past issues to familiarize yourself with our publication.
-We can tell you this: we like quirky, we like edgy, we like witty, we like smart, we like to be moved, we like pieces that stick with us.
+We can tell you this: we like quirky, we like edgy, we like witty, we like smart, we like diverse voices and pieces that take us to new places, we like to be moved, and, most of all, we like pieces that stick with us.

 Guidelines: Word Count, Formatting and Submission Information

-- Submissions should be no more than 3,500 words in the memoir and essay category and less than 800 words for flash creative nonfiction pieces.
+- no more than 4,000 words in the memoir and essay category

 How to Submit Your Work

-Hippocampus Magazine has partnered with Submittable (previously known as Submishmash) to provide an efficient way for both writer and publisher to track and organize submissions.
+Hippocampus Magazine has partnered with Submittable to provide an efficient way for both writer and publisher to track and organize submissions.
 If you frequently submit to literary magazines you may already be familiar with this superb submission tool.

 Submission Turnaround Time

-Hippocampus Magazine publishes new material monthly and likes to plan ahead.
+- Hippocampus Magazine publishes new material monthly and likes to plan ahead.
 We accept submissions on a rolling basis.
-If we accept your submission, we will let you know in which issue we’re using it so you have something to look forward to.
-We do plan issues several months ahead, so we ask for your patience should your piece be accepted soon, but slated to be published a few months down the line.
+If we accept your submission, we will let you know in which issue it will appear.

 Terms of Publication

-Hippocampus Magazine is a non-paying market; however, every published contributor gets a bio and link to his website or blog from the published article.
-One contributor from each issue can win bragging rights AND a prize if his piece is deemed “Most Memorable.”
+Hippocampus Magazine is an independent, self-funded, volunteer effort.
+We’re a non-paying market; however, every published contributor has the opportunity to include a bio and link to his website or blog from the published article.
+One contributor from each issue can win bragging rights AND a prize if his or her piece is deemed “Most Memorable.”
 Also we have an annual contest, The Remember in November Contest for Creative Nonfiction and other various, spontaneous contests and giveaways.
-We try to maintain a very fun and interactive magazine!

 About Passing on Submissions

 Just because we pass on a particular submission does not mean it does not have merit.
 Do not take this personally.
 Just sitting down and getting your thoughts on paper is a task for which you should feel great pride–not everyone can do it.
-Every piece of written work is art.
 Every piece of writing has value.
 We feel it is important to spread the message of being persistent and diligent in your search for publication.
 Never let rejection discourage you from sharing your story.
 Just because it is not right for us does not mean it will not find a more fitting home.
 Write on.